christinaalfast/CPR-Finder/README.md

 ## CPR-Finder
 			Authors: Christina Alfast Espensen & Benjamin Henriksen

-## Description
-Identifies shares and checks file content for cpr-numbers (Danish Social Security Numbers).
-The search is performed based on regular expressions and can assist you in your GDPR efforts.
-Modulus 11 check is performed to minimize the amount of false positives.
-Dates where modulus 11 is not upheld are excluded.
-This tool will allow you to scan your environment.
-The tool is not meant as a substitute for a commercial enterprise solution if that is what you require.

 ## Installation:
 To install the prerequisites for **CPR-finder**, follow the instructions below